everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ## Writing Functions

-We will write arithmetic operations in each source language to keep our example code simple.
+In this post, we will write arithmetic operations in each source language to keep our example code simple.
 Our Rust program will perform addition and division, the JavaScript one will perform subtraction, and the Python program will perform multiplication.
 We will use division to show division by zero error reporting.

 Our functions will be compiled into Wasm components using tools from or built upon the excellent work of the Bytecode Alliance.
 The Wasm component ecosystem is evolving quickly, so keep in mind that the techniques described in this blog post may be out of date.
 We'll provide links so you can check on the latest developments.